Git Version Control System

-Your key will be typically be published approximately 10 minutes after saving, but may take as long as 45 minutes.
-In the meantime you will see an error if you try to connect to Git in the following steps.
+The key will typically be published approximately 10 minutes after saving, but may take as long as 45 minutes.
+There will be an error if connecting to Git before the key is fully published.

-Be sure to add the public key to all environments individually for which you wish to use git.
-Once you have added a key the first time to the WP Engine User Portal it can be added to additional environments by adding the key and same username to a different environment, in the same way as shown above.
+Be sure to add the public key to all environments individually for Git Push.
+Once the key has been added in WP Engine User Portal it can be added to additional environments by adding the key and same developer name to a different environment, as shown above.

-If the username is changed, you will receive the following prompt, which can be accepted to add the same key under a different username.
+The following prompt may be seen when reusing SSH keys, and can be accepted to add the same key under a different name.